Dares Phrygius

 The work was a significant source for Joseph of Exeter's De bello Troiano.
 It was also completely reworked in the 8th century in Merovingian Gaul into the work entitled Historia de origine Francorum ('History of the Origins of the Franks'), which purports to describe the descent of the Franks from the Trojans and is attributed to Dares.
-The work is also translated into Norse, Trójumanna saga, which appears quite unique as it appears to deviate quite considerably from the Latin translation ascribed to Cornelius Nepos in the 5th century.
-The 12th or 13th century Trójumanna saga (dating uncertain) begins with the story of Frey, the vanir-god, as a young poor man living on Crete at the time of the biblical Josva.
-The saga begins with how he steals the secret of gold from the Gyðinga people – the People of Guðř, and becomes the riches man on earth and let his subject believe he is a god.
+The work is also translated into Norse, Trójumanna saga, which appears quite unique as it deviates considerably from the Latin translation ascribed to Cornelius Nepos in the 5th century.
+The 12th- or 13th-century Trójumanna saga (dating uncertain) begins with the story of Frey, the vanir-god, as a young poor man living on Crete at the time of the biblical Josva.
+The saga begins with how he steals the secret of gold from the Gyðinga people – the People of Guðř, and becomes the richest man on earth and lets his subjects believe he is a god.
 The saga tells that the romans know Frey as Saturnus of Crete.
 One of his sons is Thor, which the saga explains the Romans know as Jupiter.
 It appears quite clear that the author of the Norse saga is aware that the Roman names are translations as well.
-The Norse saga can hardly be said to be a translation of the Latin version, but seems likely aware of the Dares Phrygius History of the Fall of Rome and appears even more in concord with the humanistic philosophy of Euhemerius in the Norse version than that of the Cornelius Nepos.
+The Norse saga can hardly be said to be a translation of the Latin version, but is likely aware of the Dares Phrygius History of the Fall of Troy and appears even more in concord with the humanistic philosophy of Euhemerius in the Norse version than that of the Cornelius Nepos.
 Jupiter's son Mercurius is not explained as Oðin, although the names of the seven days reveals that the fourth day as Oðin's day, among Norse and Germanic languages.
-Mercurius is not the son of Juno, which indeed is identified as Sif, who in many other medieval Norse sources are explained as the mythical first oracular Sibyl.
-Mercurius is the son of the concubine Maya.
-Mercurius is the father of Erkules in Trojumanna saga, with Ío, which Sif tries to let some snakes kill.
-Trojumanna saga refers to Dares as Meistari Dares.
-It appears that the Icelandic author at least pretends to know, or know of a different source than the Latin translation of Master Dares.
+Mercurius is not the son of Juno, which indeed is identified as Sif, who in many other medieval Norse sources is explained as the mythical first oracular Sibyl.
+In Trojumanna saga, Mercurius is the son of the concubine Maya and the father of Erkules, with Ío, who Sif tries to let some snakes kill.
+The saga refers to Dares as Meistari Dares.
+It appears that the Icelandic author knows, or at least pretends to know, a different source than the Latin translation of Master Dares.